UPPAALModelChecker/docs.uppaal.org/content/language-reference/requirements-specification/_index.md

 `control: A[] safe`
 : compute a strategy where `safe` state predicate is always true no matter what the opponent/environment chooses to do.
 The strategy is *permissive* in a sense that for a given state the strategy may propose multiple actions for the player/controller.
 Such permissive strategy can be thought of as a union of all strategies satisfying the predicate, therefore it does not have any notion of progress and may include infinite loops.

-`E<> control: A[] safe`
-: computes a collaborative strategy, i.e. finds a reachable state from where a safe strategy is found: `safe` state predicate is maintained to always remain true no matter what the oponent/environment chooses to do.

-`{ x<=5, Gate.Idle, Gate.Occ }: A[] safe`
-: computes a safety strategy where the player can only observe the state of the specified predicate expressions.

 `A[ safe U goal ]`
 : computes a safety strategy but only up until the `goal` is reached.